 Over the years I’ve used various apps for creating/editing graphics.
 The three that I find myself going back to time and again are Pixlr, PicMonkey, and LucidPress.
 All three of those apps are unique, and are useful for different applications.

 Pixlr is an obvious Photoshop clone.
 PicMonkey is great for creating text-based graphics, or adding borders/filters to existing graphics.
 LucidPress is marketed as an InDesign alternative.
-LucidPress doesn’t actually look like ID but it’s used for the same kind of things, basically doing layouts (Newsletters, brochures etc).
+LucidPress doesn’t actually look like ID but it’s used for the same kind of things, laying out Newsletters, brochures etc.

 Vectr is a lot like LucidPress.
 It allows you to upload your own images, add shapes like squares, circles and lines, and of course text.
 Basic things can be done to objects like adding borders.